envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid type-checking (part 2)
+##### Are you avoiding type-checking with primitive types?
+(Part 2)

 Type checking in JavaScript using primitive types often leads to overly complex and hard-to-maintain code.
 While type safety is important, manual type checking in JavaScript isn't the best approach.
 TypeScript provides a more robust solution by adding static typing capabilities.

 Key benefits of using TypeScript over manual type checking:
 - Static type checking at compile time